GDQuest/krita-batch-exporter/gdquest_art_tools/Manual.md

 The exporter will generate the necessary sprite contents and metadata file for easy import in COA Tools / Blender.

-Right now the exporter is *not* able to generate spritesheets for use with switching e.g. mouth states.

-If you want to export your krita document to COA Tools format, simply have no layers selected and click the `Document` button under COA Tools.
+If you want to export your krita document to COA Tools format, simply click the `Document` button under COA Tools.

-If you want to export multiple COA Tool documents from one Krita document (if you have e.g. multiple characters in one Krita document), you can do so by selecting a Group Layer to serve as root for each COA Tool export you want done.
+If you want to export multiple or specific COA Tool documents from one Krita document (if you have e.g. multiple characters in one Krita document), you can do so by selecting a Group Layer to serve as root for each COA Tool export you want done.